Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy $\mathrm{(Lu,Yb)}\mathrm{Rh}_{2}\mathrm{Zn}_{20}$: Abstract

 \section{Abstract}

-We demonstrate field-induced single-ion magnetic anisotropy resulting from the multiorbital Kondo effect on diluted ytterbium alloy (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$.
+We demonstrate field-induced single-ion magnetic anisotropy resulting from the multiorbital Kondo effect on the diluted ytterbium alloy (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$.
 Single-ion anisotropic metamagnetic behavior is revealed in low-temperature regions where the local Fermi-liquid state is formed.
-Specific heat and low-field magnetic susceptibility indicate reproduction of the ground-state properties by the SU($N=8$) Kondo model with a relatively large $c$-$f$ hybridization of $T_{\mathrm{K}} = 60.9$ K. Dynamical susceptibility measurements on YbRh$_2$Zn$_{20}$ support the realization of multiorbital Kondo ground state in (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$.
-The single-ion magnetic anisotropy becomes evident above $\sim 5 \ \mathrm{T}$, which is lower than the isotropic Kondo crossover field of 22.7 T, verifying blurred low-lying crystal field states through the multiorbital Kondo effect.
+Specific heat, low-field magnetic susceptibility, and resistivity indicate reproduction of the ground-state properties by the SU($N=8$) Kondo model with a relatively large $c$-$f$ hybridization of $T_\mathrm{K} = 60.9 \ \mathrm{K}$.
+Dynamical susceptibility measurements on YbRh$_2$Zn$_{20}$ support realizing the multiorbital Kondo ground state in (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$.
+The single-ion magnetic anisotropy becomes evident above $\sim$$5 \ \mathrm{T}$, which is lower than the isotropic Kondo crossover field of 22.7 T, verifying blurred low-lying crystal field states through the multiorbital Kondo effect.